 Cranberry & Pomegranate Margaritas

-This smooth sipper is tart, sour, slightly sweet and completely smooth with distinct notes of heavenly pomegranate, bitter cranberry, citrusy orange and boozy tequila.
+Tart, sour and slightly sweet with distinct notes of heavenly pomegranate, bitter cranberry, citrusy orange and boozy tequila.

 The fresh, crisp taste of this cranberry pomegranate margarita is balanced with a salty, sugary, crystallized rim and provides a symphony of flavors!